Assessing & Enhancing Listening Maturity: A Comprehensive Guide - HRDQ

 Assessing & Enhancing Listening Maturity: A Comprehensive Guide

-Effective communication is an essential building block of all successful businesses, and listening is a vital component of effective communication.
+Effective communication is essential to all successful businesses, and listening is a vital part of it.

-When we talk about listening in organizations, though, it's easy to focus on the necessary task of helping employees hone their active or effective listening skills.
-Just as important, if not more important, is creating channels through which managers and leaders can listen to what employees have to say about their experience.
+When we talk about listening in organizations, though, it's easy to focus on helping employees improve their active or effective listening skills.
+Just as important, if not more important, is creating channels for managers and leaders to hear what employees have to say about their experience.

-Creating a culture of listening is a holistic endeavor– listening in the workplace is a two-way street.
-Employees will be much more likely to take effective listening training to heart and utilize what they've learned when interacting with customers and teammates, for example, if they can see that leadership is leading by example.
+Creating a culture of listening is a holistic endeavor – listening in the workplace is a two-way street.
+Employees will be more likely to take listening training to heart and use what they've learned with customers and teammates if they see leadership leading by example.

 Recommended Assessment